forrestjgq1982/notes/tmux.md

 # Key binding

-The following key are all prefixed with <prefix>, which is configured in .tmux.conf or .tmux.conf.local
+The following key are all prefixed with prefix, which is configured in .tmux.conf or .tmux.conf.local

 ## session
 Operation              | Key binding